UM-Battery-Control-Group/BatteryABN/README.md

 The TestRecord class is designed to store detailed information about individual battery tests.
 Each test record includes several fields:

 id: A unique identifier for each test record (primary key).
-test_name: The name of the battery test, which uniquely identifies each test.
+test_name: The name of the battery test, not unique because the different test type could share same name.
 test_type: Specifies the type of battery test (e.g., 'Arbin', 'BioLogic', 'Neware', 'Vdf'), indicating the testing equipment or protocol used.
 cell_name: A foreign key linking the test record to its associated battery cell in the cells table.
 test_data: Stores the test data as a pickled Python object.
 This data typically includes time series measurements taken during the test.